w3c/wai-cognitive/content/index.md

 W3C is actively working to provide additional guidance on cognitive accessibility, including:

-* developing "supplemental guidance" beyond what fits into accessibility standards now
+* updating "supplemental guidance" beyond what fits into accessibility standards now
-* developing additional requirements to be included in WCAG 2.2 and addressed by WCAG 3.0
+* developing additional requirements to be included in future versions of WCAG
 * developing standards for [personalization](https://www.w3.org/WAI/personalization/), which is a key aspect of cognitive accessibility

-Supplemental guidance is provided in the Working Group Note: **[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/).** It includes information about:
+### Supplemental Guidance: Content Usable

-* people with learning and cognitive disabilities
+**[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/)** (“Content Usable”) is a Working Group Note that helps you increase accessibility for people with cognitive and learning disabilities.
+It includes information about:
 * aims and objectives for usable content
 * design patterns (ways) to make content usable
 * including users in design and testing activities
 * personas (user stories) and user needs

-This document is "informative" &mdash; that means it is _not_ required for conformance to WCAG.
+The Content Usable document provides “supplemental guidance” beyond the requirements of the Web Content Accessibility Guidelines (WCAG) 2.
+Following the guidance in this Note _**is not required for conformance to WCAG 2**_.

 ## Cognitive Accessibility Work at W3C